-Connecting rod/crank clearance; and squamelia endures and 0.008-0.028 in(0.2-0.7mm)
+Connecting rod/crank clearance: 0.008-0.028 in(0.2-0.7mm)

 g.
 If any of the above measurements exceed tolerance, crankshaft repair is required.
 Take the machine to your Authorized Dealer.

 h.
 During reassembly, apply a liberal coating of two-stroke oil to the piston pin and bearing.
 Apply several drops of oil to the connecting rod big end.
 Apply several drops of oil into each crankshaft bearing oil delivery hole.